 MICHAEL CASSEL GROUP

-The Michael Cassel Group is a live entertainment company formed to produce and present the world’s greatest musical and theatrical productions, live entertainment experiences, marquee events and concert attractions.
+The Michael Cassel Group is a live entertainment company formed to produce the world’s greatest musical and theatrical productions, live entertainment experiences, marquee events and concert attractions.

-The company will Executive Produce and General Manage the Australian production of Harry Potter and the Cursed Child.
-The record-breaking production will open in Melbourne, exclusively, in early 2019 at the Princess Theatre.
-The production is produced by Sonia Friedman Productions, Colin Callender and Harry Potter Theatrical Productions.
+The Michael Cassel Group will Executive Produce and General Manage the Australian premiere of Harry Potter and the Cursed Child.
+The award-winning production will play exclusively in Melbourne from early 2019 at the Princess Theatre.
+The record-breaking play is produced by Sonia Friedman Productions, Colin Callender and Harry Potter Theatrical Productions.

-Previously, the company has produced the much-celebrated Australian production of Kinky Boots, the Australian and Asian tour of Singin’ In the Rain and presented the sold-out tour of Lea Salonga in Concert in partnership with the Sydney Symphony Orchestra.
+Previously, the Michael Cassel Group has produced the Australian and Asian tour of Singin’ In the Rain and presented Lea Salonga in Concert in partnership with the Sydney Symphony Orchestra.

 In addition to the group’s theatrical interests, the company represents former Australian Prime Minister, The Hon.
 Julia Gillard AC, former Olympian and global sporting administrator, Lord Sebastian Coe CH, KBE and media personality, Sami Lukis.

 The Charlotte Wilcox Company has managed more than 70 productions.
 Upcoming: Allegiance, Ever After, Houdini, Secondhand Lions.
 Recent Broadway credits include Jekyll & Hyde, Godspell, On a Clear Day, Catch Me If You Can, Wonderland, Elf, West Side Story, Come Fly Away, [title of show], Grease (all three Broadway productions!), Cyrano, The Drowsy Chaperone, The Wedding Singer, Dirty Rotten Scoundrels, Bombay Dreams, The Full Monty.